 According to the law in the state of Pennsylvania, each nonprofit entity will need a President, Treasurer, and a Secretary.
 However, one person can hold all of these positions.

 The director for the organization must be an adult who is over the age of 18.
 He or she must also be a resident of the state of Pennsylvania.
 However, the bylaws can state that the director can be someone outside the state, but this is not often the case.

 Nonprofit organizations will need something called a registered agent who is legally assigned to the entity to receive all legal paperwork for the organization.
 This person must reside in the state of Pennsylvania and must keep normal business hours so that individuals can get in touch with them at all times.

 Organizations that are set up as nonprofits will have bylaws that explain the general day-to-day operations of the entity.
 These bylaws need to be drawn up or drafted carefully with the needs of the nonprofit in mind.
 Due to the critical nature of the documentation, it is often wise to hire a legal professional to assist with the bylaw drafting.
 Lawyers who understand nonprofit law are best since they will know how the different relationships should be set up and retained in the best interest of the nonprofit.

 The bylaws also establish internal rules that should be followed by all members of the organization.

-If you need assistance with setting up your nonprofit in Pennsylvania, then make sure to post a job on the UpCounsel marketplace.
-We offer legal assistance through the expertise of out vast pool of legal professionals.
+If you need assistance with setting up your nonprofit in Pennsylvania, then make sure to post your job on the UpCounsel marketplace.
+We offer legal assistance through the expertise of our vast pool of legal professionals.
 We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Stripe, and Twilio.